 Nock Weight

-Remember that these are general guidelines and may not be entirely accurate for every specific nock model or brand.
+These are general guidelines and may not be entirely accurate for every specific nock model or brand.
 It’s always best to refer to the manufacturer’s information or weigh the nocks individually for the most accurate results.

 Fletching/Vane Weights

 The fletchings or vanes you use can vary in weight.
-A set of three Blazer vanes can weigh approximately 18 grains (6 grains each).
+Three Blazer vanes can weigh approximately 18 grains (6 grains each).
 Sets of four fletchings can sometimes weigh up to 30 grains, while smaller fletchings might only weigh 15-20 grains.
-Find the individual weight of each fletching or vane, and add them together for the value you need for this part of your calculation.

 When using these rules of thumb, it’s important to remember that they are rough estimates and may not be entirely accurate for specific fletching or vane models.
-To calculate the total weight for a set of three fletchings or vanes, simply multiply the individual weight by three.
-For a set of four, multiply by four.
-These estimates should help readers get close to the actual weight, but it’s always best to check with the manufacturer or weigh the components individually for the most accurate results.
+To calculate the total weight for a set of three fletchings or vanes, multiply the individual weight by three.

 Additional Weight